MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 # Get started with npm packages in Azure Artifacts

-Azure Artifacts supports publishing and consuming npm packages to Azure Artifacts feeds and public registries.
-Use this quickstart to create your feed, set up your .npmrc files to store your feed URLs and credentials, build your project, and publish your npm package to your feed.
+Azure Artifacts supports publishing and consuming npm packages to and from Azure Artifacts feeds and public registries.
+Use this quickstart to create your feed, set up your .npmrc file, build your project, and publish your npm packages to your feed.

 ::: moniker range=">=tfs-2017 <= tfs-2018"